 Sample the best tasting Käseschnitte, (a Swiss version of grilled cheese), prepared anywhere in the Swiss Alps.
 Wander along the floor of the Lauterbrunnen valley, marveling at the sheer rock walls, ephemeral waterfalls and lush, pastoral landscape.
 Transfer by cog rail to our hotel in Wengen, offering magazine cover views of the Lauterbrunnen valley and its surrounding peaks including, but not limited to, the Jungfrau; Gletscherhorn; Abeni Flue; Mittaghorn; Grosshorn, Briethorn; Gspaltenhorn and on, and on….

-You’ll be the most popular person on Facebook and Instagram when you post photos from today’s hike.
 Walking out of our hotel in Wengen, we’ll climb through Swiss meadows and forests to Kleine Scheidegg (6,762 feet), a famous saddle beneath the sheer 6,000-foot North Wall of the Eiger.
 Have a huge plate of Rösti (a signature Swiss dish), at the pass, then descend into Grindelwald beneath the North face of the Eiger.
 Overnight in one of the oldest, chalet-style hotels in Grindelwald.